Soominll/soominlee/_pages/about.md

 My primary interest lies in
   1. Developing `advanced computational tools`, including those using machine learning
-  2. Integrating extensive `omics` datasets to capture disease's complexity to decipher mechanisms of complex diseases to advance `personalized medicine` and more effective treatments.
+  2. Integrating extensive `omics` datasets to capture disease's complexity
+  3. Deciphering mechanisms of complex diseases to advance `personalized medicine` and more effective treatments.

 I strive to make significant contributions through innovative research and technology development.
 Recognized with top honors in Life Science and multiple academic excellence scholarships, I am fluent in both Korean and English and excel in collaborative, interdisciplinary environments.